mdwallick/okta-jwt-verifier/README.md

 **Okta Org**
 You need to have an Okta org with API Access management available.
 You can get a free developer account at https://developer.okta.com.
 Developer tenants will have API Access Management available.

-"How can I tell if I have API Access Management enabled or not?"
+**"How can I tell if I have API Access Management enabled or not?"**

 It's actually quite easy.
-Copy this link and replace the subdomain with yours (your subdomain will look like dev-123456).
+Copy this link and replace the subdomain with yours (a free developer tenant subdomain will look like dev-123456).

 https://<YOUR_SUBDOMAIN>.okta.com/oauth2/default/.well-known/oauth-authorization-server